jasonhaak/cloudflare-redirect-worker/README.md

 - **Git (recommended)**: Fork this repository into your own GitHub/GitLab account
 - **ZIP (manual upload)**: Download the code as a ZIP file and prepare it for upload

-### 2. Add environment variables
+### 2. Add a Worker in Cloudflare
+- Log in to the [Cloudflare Dashboard](https://dash.cloudflare.com/)
+- Navigate to **Workers & Pages -> Workers** and create a new Worker with the name `cloudflare-redirect-worker`

+### 3. Add Environment Variables
 > **Note**: See the [Environment Variables](#environment-variables) section below for variable descriptions and an example configuration.

 There are multiple ways to provide environment variables for your Worker:
-- Set them directly in the Cloudflare Dashboard (Worker -> Settings -> Variables & Secrets).
+- Set them directly in the Cloudflare Dashboard (**Worker -> Settings -> Variables & Secrets**).
 This keeps sensitive values out of your source code and version control.
 - You can define them in your `wrangler.toml` file (not recommended for secrets or sensitive data if your repository is public).
 - You can deliver them through your CI/CD pipeline or other deployment automation.